 Get A Free, No-Risk Consultation Today

-The Legal Ramifications Of Computer Metadata
+The Legal Ramifications of Computer Metadata

 October 20, 2011

-The Legal Ramifications Of Computer Metadata
+The Legal Ramifications of Computer Metadata

-computer metadata
+screen shot of computer metadata

-The purpose of metadata is to add functionality to the editing, viewing, filing, and retrieving capabilities of a program.
+The purpose of metadata is to add functionality to a program’s editing, viewing, filing, and retrieving capabilities.
 In addition, metadata is used to substantiate core authenticity functions, which case law has mandated is necessary for outputs to be admitted into a legal proceeding.
-Unfortunately, it is possible for some or even all of this information to be passed on to an inappropriate party (opposing counsel), thus creating adverse consequences for you and your client.
+Unfortunately, some or even all of this information can be passed on to an inappropriate party (opposing counsel), thus creating adverse consequences for you and your client.
 Furthermore, lawyers have a duty to protect the information and evidence they have related to their clients’ cases.
-Lawyers who attempt to conceal or erase metadata must exercise extreme caution, as the destruction/concealment of evidence is an ethical violation.
-Likewise, liability exists for lawyers who mine (to look for changes or discover information the other side intended to keep confidential) electronic documents, especially when the electronic document is not a discovery item.
-Therefore, as part of a lawyer’s required competence, it is essential for them to understand the facts and effects of metadata.

 Sources: